sureshvenkatesan1/ps_jfrog_scripts/jf-transfer-migration-helper-scripts/before-migration-helper-scripts/transfer-artifacts-in-sub_folders_in_parallel/readme.md

 tr
 sed
 ```
+Note: Regularly clean up the `jfrog-cli*.log` files located in your `~/.jfrog/logs` folder.
+This script executes numerous JFrog CLI commands, each generating a new `jfrog-cli*.log` file.

 ## Execution
 The script creates an "output" folder and runs the migration inside it.
 It processes files and subfolders in parallel to optimize performance.